- Nuclear & Particle Physics

 What coverages can I change if I have a Qualifying Event?

 For the Medical, Dental, and/or Vision Plans, you may be eligible to add or delete dependents, or add or drop coverage.
 For the Reimbursement Accounts, you may be eligible to make changes to your contributions for the remainder of the calendar year.
 The change(s) in coverage that you request must relate to the change that affects eligibility for coverage.

 You have 31 days from the date of a Qualifying Event to make changes to your medical, dental, and or vision care coverages for all items indicated above except (a)(3), (a)(4), and (e).
 You have 60 days from the date of a Qualifying Event to make changes to your medical, dental, and/or vision care coverages for items (a)(3), (a)(4), (e), and for changes related to CHIPRA.
 The change requested must relate to the change that affects eligibility for medical, dental and/or vision care coverages.

-You must notify the Benefits Office within the applicable period.
-If you only notify the medical, dental and/or vision care companies directly, we may be unable to make the change until the next Open Enrollment period.
+If you only notify the medical, dental and/or vision care companies directly, we may be unable to make the change until the next Open Enrollment.

 Are there any other circumstances under which I can enroll myself or a dependent?

 Based on the provisions of the Children's Health Insurance Program Reauthorization Act of 2009 (CHIPRA), employees and dependents that are eligible but not enrolled in the Medical Plan may enroll for coverage if the employee or dependent loses eligibility and is terminated from Medicaid or CHIP* coverage or the employee or dependent becomes eligible for a premium assistance subsidy under Medicaid or CHIP*.

 * CHIP (Children's Health Insurance Program) is a state program designed to provide health care coverage for uninsured children and some adults.